 We will never know if this question ever crossed the minds of engineers Oscar Sharp and Ross Goodwin, or it was just a boyish strife for cool robotic experiments that kindled their interest.
 Regardless of which, they ended up building a machine able to generate creativity.
 Their brainchild—*cough* brain robot *cough*—Jetson (who eventually renamed himself Benjamin), was infused with an enormous depository of sci-fi movie scripts, and asked to write a new one.

-Surprisingly, or unsurprisingly, Jetson (AKA Benjamin) completed the job in hand.
+Surprisingly, or unsurprisingly, Jetson (AKA Benjamin) completed the job handily.
 While it’s difficult to say how well it did—the resulting movie’s weirdness is best judged subjectively—robots can, as demonstrated, write movie scripts with a creative bearing.
 Is this the beginning of a new era?
-Is it nearly time to hail our new, artificially intelligent overlords?

-Take another good example, Emily Howell—a bot created by David Copem—which (who?) writes original, truly appealing melodies.
-Emily “listens” to the works of the world’s most gifted composers and imitates them by producing new singles every other day.
-The most amazing thing is that Emily isn’t the one and only artist on the robotic block.
+If you take a good hard look around, you can see that the world is packed with machines that are trying to be creative.
+Take for example, Emily Howell—a bot created by David Copem—which (who?) writes original, truly appealing melodies.
+Emily “listens” to the works of the world’s most gifted composers and imitates them by producing new singles every single day.
+The most amazing thing is that Emily isn’t the only artist on the robotic block.
 Mubert, an artificial composer of electronic tracks and Emily’s direct competitor, also claims to be “the future of music”.

 Another artistic robot is called Lsjbot.
 “He” was created by Swedish developer Sverker Johansson as a writing bot for Wikipedia.
 It now churns out more than 10,000 articles per day!
 It’s an insane number of articles, were it written by a flesh-and-blood writer, but for an artificial intelligence, there are almost no boundaries.